Mar 10, 2023 | CHASENBOSCOLO

 If the investigating officer wrote you a traffic ticket at the accident scene, fighting it is an option.
 It isn’t always a good idea, but you should attempt to get the ticket dismissed if the officer mistakenly cited you for a traffic violation.

-After receiving the denial letter, you might be able to file an appeal.
+After receiving the denial letter, you can file an appeal.
 The letter from the insurer should explain why they denied the claim and include instructions for appealing the decision.
 Your attorney can file the appeal on your behalf and submit documentation to show someone other than you is at fault for the crash.

 You can sue the insurance carrier if the appeal is unsuccessful and no other courses of action are available.
 You must file your lawsuit within a specific timeframe to bring your case to court.
 Fighting against the insurer’s determination of fault requires careful preparation and substantial evidence.
 Your lawyer can build a case and obtain medical records, witness statements, and other evidence to present before the judge and jury.